tobiasoleary/sample-ios-crash/README.md

 Code Demonstrates what I believe is an issue with the Swift compiler's optimizer.

+Known to affect XCode Version 7.0.1 (7A1001).
+I don't know if I can mention if it affect pre-release version of XCode here.

 The most relevant file is `CustomView.swift`
 The most relevant method is `_setup()` method in the `CustomView` class.